boulderkimble/DynamicRules/docs/docs/example.md

 # Example

-See the examples folder for more examples.
+See the examples folder in the source repository.
 ```

 # Global parameters